VictorCorral/Buddy-iOS-SDK/README.md

 Now any changes you make to the local Buddy SDK source will be picked up by your project when you build it in Xcode.
 If you add or remove files to the Buddy SDK, you will need to do a `pod update` for your project in a Terminal window.

-### Using the iOS SDK
+## Using the iOS SDK

 Visit the [Buddy Dashboard](https://buddyplatform.com) to obtain an application ID and key, which are needed for your app to communicate with Buddy.

 Both Objective-C and Swift-based projects are supported.

-#### Initialize the SDK
+### Initialize the SDK

-Before you can call any methods in the SDK, it must be initialized.
-The best place to do this is inside your `AppDelegate`.
+To reference the Buddy SDK in your source file, you need to put an import keyword at the top of the file that contains your `AppDelegate`:

 Objective-C: Open the `AppDelegate.m` file and import the BuddySDK: